manuuux/Angular-local-crud/README.md

 ## Live Demo

-Visit https://
+Visit [Here](https://manuuux.github.io/Angular-local-crud/dist) to see a Live Demo

 ## RUN

-Run [ng serve] to deploy to http://localhost:4200
+Run 'ng serve' to deploy to http://localhost:4200

 ## Notes